shitfuckery/usb_stick/RECIPE.md

 sudo mkfs.btrfs -L root /dev/mapper/LUKS_ROOT
 ```

 You may notice we have not formatted the /dev/sdTARGET2 partition.
-It will be used for the bootloader and does not use a filesystem.
+It will be used for the bootloader (GRUB) and does not use a filesystem.

 ### Setup BTRFS Subvolumes